 Being asked about your current salary during an interview can feel uncomfortable.
 Many candidates worry that refusing to answer will hurt their chances, while sharing the number may limit their offer.

-The reality is this: in many cases, you do not need to disclose your current salary, and in some places, employers are not allowed to ask.
+The reality is this: in most cases, you do not need to disclose your current salary, and in some places, employers are not legally allowed to ask.

-In most countries, no, you are not legally required to share your current or past salary.
+In most countries, no. You are not legally required to share your current or past salary during a job interview.

-In fact, in several regions, employers are restricted or prohibited from asking.
+In fact, in several regions, employers are restricted or outright prohibited from asking.
+Here is how the rules break down by region:

 Canada